chrisgoringe/cg-use-everywhere/README.md

 ![regex](docs/regex.png)

+## Help!
+How do I connect to prompt but not negative_prompt?

+The matches are regular expressions, not straight string matches.
+So `^prompt` will match `prompt` at the beginning of the title only.

 Regex 101 - ^ means 'the start', $ means 'the end', '.' matches anything, '.*' matches any number of anything.
 For more than that, visit [regex101](https://regex101.com/) (the flavour you want is ECMAScript, though that probably won't matter).

 ## Seed Everywhere